 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Multiple Myeloma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this entire guide.

 Anemia, from a shortage of red blood cells

-Excessive bleeding from cuts, from a shortage of platelets
+Excessive bleeding from cuts to the skin, from a shortage of platelets

 Decreased ability to fight infection, from a shortage of white blood cells and the body’s inability to respond to infection because of the presence of abnormal antibodies

-Solitary plasmacytoma is a mass of myeloma cells that involves only 1 site in the bone or, less commonly, other organs, such as in the upper respiratory tract, including the nose and throat or gastrointestinal systems.
+Solitary plasmacytoma is a mass, or tumor, of myeloma cells that involves only 1 site in the bone or, less commonly, in other organs, such as those in the upper respiratory tract, including the nose and throat, or the gastrointestinal system.

 Extramedullary plasmacytoma describes myeloma that started outside the bone marrow in locations such as the lymph glands, sinuses, throat, liver, digestive tract, or under the skin.

 Normal Bone Marrow